Falsetto: Musical history

-In popular music

-Smokey Robinson used falsetto voice.
-One of the soulful falsettos is Philip Bailey of Earth, Wind and Fire.
-Brian Wilson of The Beach Boys sang falsetto on multiple Beach Boys tunes providing a dose of saccharine for the band's signature harmonies.
-The pop disco group Bee Gees had strong commercial success using Barry and Robin Gibb's falsetto in the 1970s, most notably within the disco genre.
-Frankie Valli usually sang in falsetto in the 1960s, as did many other singers in the doo-wop style, in the 1950s.

-Falsetto has been used in Mexican songs for many generations.
-In Mexico, one of the famous singers of falsete was Miguel Aceves Mejía, a singer and actor in the Golden Age of Mexican cinema, known as the "Rey de Falsete", or "Falsetto King".
-He sang over a thousand songs, such as "La Malagueña", "El Jinete", "La Noche y Tú" and "La Del Rebozo Blanco", many of which utilized falsetto.

-Many Hawaiian songs feature falsetto.
-In Hawaiian-style falsetto—called "ka leo ki'eki'e"—the singer, usually male, emphasizes the break between registers.
-Sometimes the singer exaggerates the break through repetition, as a yodel.
-As with other aspects of Hawaiian music, falsetto developed from a combination of sources, including pre-European Hawaiian chanting, early Christian hymn singing and the songs and yodeling of immigrant cowboys, called "paniolos" in the Hawaiian language, during the Kamehameha Reign in the 1800s when cowboys were brought from Mexico to teach Hawaiians how to care for cattle.

-Falsetto is also common in African folk music, especially the South African style called Mbube, traditionally performed by an all-male a cappella chorus.

-The United States release of Muse's Origin of Symmetry album was delayed for four years because Maverick Records wanted the group to rerecord the album with less falsetto.
-Muse refused, and left Maverick Records due to the incident.

-British millennial rock band The Darkness are known for their distinctive falsetto vocals, unusual in the genre.

 Use in singing

 Falsetto is more limited in dynamic variation and tone quality than the modal voice.
 Falsetto does not connect to modal voice except at very low volumes, leading to vocal breaks when transitioning from modal voice.
 In the absence of modern vocal training to hold back the volume of modal voice, in this overlapping area a given pitch in modal voice will be louder than the same pitch sung in falsetto.
 The type of vocal cord vibration that produces the falsetto voice precludes loud singing except in the highest tones of that register; it also limits the available tone colors because of the simplicity of its waveform.
 Modal voice is capable of producing much more complex waveforms and infinite varieties of tone color.
 Falsetto, however, does involve less physical effort by the singer than the modal voice and, when properly used, can make possible some desirable tonal effects.